drugform/uniqsar/README.md

 So basically you need to put by hands only the `combined.pt` file.

 ### Obtaining the data
 Trained models and datasets are large files.
 Github cannot handle it even with the LFS module installed.
-Before first use, download the files from here: `zenodo link`.
-Directory structure inside the archive matches the code structure, so just unpack it in the root dir.
-Full command list to obtain the code and the data is the following:
+Before first use, download the archive `drugform-dta_data.tar.gz` from here: `https://zenodo.org/uploads/14949570` (doi: 10.5281/zenodo.14949570).
+Directory structure inside the archive matches the code structure.
+Full command list to merge the code and the data is the following:

 ```
 $ git clone https://github.com/drugform/uniqsar
 ### until the article is not puclished, this github repo is private, so use an early access token to clone the repo:
 $ git clone https://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@github.com/drugform/uniqsar
-$ wget $(zenodo link)drugform-dta_data.tar.gz
 $ tar xvf drugform-dta_data.tar.gz
 $ cp -r drugform-dta_data/uniqsar/* uniqsar/
 $ rm -r drugform-dta_data